International Field Trips & Exchanges

 Spain Tour & Home-Stay Experience

-The program is designed for Spanish and American students to experience another culture, while applying their language skills.
-The students from Spain will come to the US, live with our families, and attend school; we in turn will do the same.
+The TCAPS students attend a one-week language immersion program and continue on to a two-week homestay in El Escorial where they are matched with a Spanish student.
+Those Spanish students come to Traverse City for two weeks to live with our families in early September.
 This is an eye-opening, life-changing opportunity for students to experience Spanish culture and enhance language skills by living with a family, attending school, and participating in educational field trips in and around Spain.

-If you are interested in more information regarding the program, please contact the Spain Group Leader, Tamara Batcha at firstname.lastname@example.org.
+If you are interested in more information regarding the program or the Spain 2018 trip, please contact the Spain Group Leader, Tamara Batcha at firstname.lastname@example.org.